 The following are a few things to consider when preparing a protection plan:

-- Where are your valuables? – Thieves who are looking to get into your home aren’t looking for knickknacks or collectables for to display on their mantelpiece.
-They are looking for the things that can be quickly pawned or sold for cash.
+- Where are your valuables? – Thieves who are looking to get into your home aren’t looking for knickknacks or collectibles to display on their mantelpiece.
+They are looking for things that can be quickly pawned or sold for cash.
 Things like electronics, jewelry, and prescription medications are all examples of items that should be kept out of sight and out of reach.
 It is even better to keep the things out of their traditional areas, as experienced robbers know where to find what they are looking for.

 - Which entry points are vulnerable? – Every burglar wants to get in and out of your home as quickly as possible so they aren’t detected.
 They do this by looking for the weak points that will allow for easy entry and exit.
 For example, experienced and successful burglars know that the front door is a very easily accessed entry point if they know where to kick.
 This may be easily remedied with reinforced locks and deadbolts.
 It is important to look for all “weak” points in your home, especially sliding glass doors and windows.